6 Ways to Defend Against Foreclosure on a Deed of Trust

 If You Haven't Sought Forbearance...

-Call your lender to talk about your forbearance options.
-You can also ask your lender about reducing your payments through loan modification, a process protected by the federal government under the Home Affordable Modification Program (HAMP).
+Call your lender to talk about your forbearance options, which can help you repay the loan by adjusting the repayment schedule.
+You can also ask your lender—who provided the borrower money to purchase the home and requires repayment under the loan agreement—about reducing your payments through loan modification, a process protected by the federal government under the Home Affordable Modification Program (HAMP).

 Below are six helpful ways to defend non-judicial foreclosure.

-You can try to convince a judge that the terms in the agreement and circumstances surrounding the formation of the agreement are unconscionable.
+You can try to convince a judge that the terms in the legal document—such as a deed of trust or mortgage—signed by both parties are unconscionable, as well as the circumstances surrounding the formation of the document.
 This requires more than just a one-sided deal and slight unfairness.
-The agreement must be grossly unfair to the point that the borrower has clearly been taken advantage of to the point that it “shocks the conscience” of the judge.
-An example would be if the lender changed important terms in the agreement without the borrower knowing before signing it.
+The document must be grossly unfair to the point that the debtor (borrower), who may be a person or legal entity, has clearly been taken advantage of by the creditor (lender), who may also be a person or legal entity, to the extent that it “shocks the conscience” of the judge.
+An example would be if the creditor changed important terms in the document without the debtor knowing before signing it.

 State law specifies the procedure that must be followed to properly foreclose on a property.
 For instance, some states require that the borrower receive a notice of default prior to foreclosure to put the borrower on notice and, in some cases, give the borrower a chance to fix the default.
-Some states that allow deeds of trust require that the assignment to the trustee be recorded in the county recorder’s office in order to be enforceable.
-Therefore, if the deed of trust hasn’t been properly recorded, the court may allow foreclosure to be avoided.
+Some states that allow deeds of trust require that the assignment to the trustee be recorded in the County Recorder’s office in order to be enforceable.
+Therefore, if the deed of trust has not been properly recorded, the court may allow foreclosure to be avoided.

 Another option would be to try for mortgage reinstatement or redemption.
 These options are statutory rights in many states.

-• Mortgage reinstatement: The borrower pays off all amounts that are past due plus any fees if the lender agrees to stop foreclosure.
+• Mortgage reinstatement: The homeowner pays off all amounts that are past due plus any fees if the lender agrees to stop foreclosure.

-• Mortgage redemption: The borrower pays off the entire outstanding loan.
+• Mortgage redemption: The homeowner pays off the entire outstanding loan.

 Check your state’s laws either on the relevant state or federal website as given here for any foreclosure assistance programs it may have.
-These programs give eligible borrowers money to help them cure their default and get back up on their feet.
+These programs are designed to help eligible borrowers retain ownership of their real property by providing financial assistance to cure their default and get back up on their feet.
+In some cases, assistance programs may also help with the purchase of a home for eligible borrowers facing foreclosure.

 If you are a service member on active duty, the Servicemembers Civil Relief Act (SCRA) offers you foreclosure protection.
 The SCRA will at least allow you to postpone foreclosure until after you are done with active duty, allowing you time to hopefully catch up on your payments.

-Filing bankruptcy is often an excellent option and shouldn’t necessarily be viewed as a last resort.
-When you file bankruptcy an automatic stay goes into effect that halts any foreclosure action as well as other debt collection activities.
+Filing bankruptcy is often an excellent option and should not necessarily be viewed as a last resort.
+In bankruptcy proceedings, the borrower is referred to as the debtor and the lender as the creditor.
+When you file bankruptcy, an automatic stay goes into effect that halts any foreclosure action as well as other debt collection activities.
 You can consult a local bankruptcy attorney for help to figure out whether bankruptcy is right for you.